holaa-olaa/currency-converter/README.md

 Check it out! ---> https://holaa-olaa.github.io/currency-converter/

 ## General info
-This is a simple application created mainly with JavaScript that allows you to add and edit a simple task list.
-Appearance and content created using HTML and CSS.
+A simple application that allows you to convert exchange rates based on constant variables specified in code.
+It uses functions in JavaScript allowing for quick and accurate calculations.
+Graphic design using CSS.

 Created for the course: YouCode II Frontend Developer